opnlabs/dot/README.md

     artifacts:
       - dist
 ```
-Extract the binary
+Extract the binary once the build is complete.
 ```
 tar xvf .artifacts/artifacts-*.tar
 dist/done_linux_amd64_v1/done-ci version
 ```
 ### Build Done with Done
+This project can be built with `Done`.
+The [done.yml](done.yml) file describes all the jobs necessary to build a linux binary.
 Clone the repo and run

 ```bash
 go run main.go -m